-- 2. Use a comma before a coordinating conjunction when the conjunction joins independent clauses, except when the sentence is fairly short.
-(See CMOS 6:22.)
-As a writer/editor, you will have to make a judgment call on the length and flow of the sentence. - a.
+- 2. Use a comma before a coordinating conjunction when the conjunction joins independent clauses.
+(See CMOS 6:22.) - a.
 Example: Susie's book was published, but she still felt she had much more to learn. - b.
-Example: Susie was published but felt she had much to learn. - c.
-Example: John went on a hunting trip last weekend, and he forgot his gun. - d.
-Example: John went hunting and forgot his gun. - 3.
+Example: John went on a hunting trip last weekend, and he forgot his gun. - 3.
 Limit comma splices (except in very rare instances: "I rose, I ran, I recovered.")
 Change to two sentences, add a conjunction, or use a semicolon. - 4.
-ELPI prefers the em dash (-) as opposed to the en dash (-).
+ELPI prefers the em dash (-) as opposed to the semicolon in most instances.
 According to CMOS, no spaces should be added on either side of the em dash.